What We Ship

 This plant produces large bunches of flowers throughout spring.
 At the tip of each stem, a cluster of blooms around three to five inches in width develops.
 The bunch contains several petite flowers, five petals, and long, delicate stamens.
 The flowers are a dramatic rose shade that usually lightens at the tip of the petal and is darker near the center.
 The flowers bloom intermittently, so while some clusters are reaching the end of their lifespan, others are just starting.
 This ensures you get months of beautiful flowers.

-The cheerful pastel colors of Pink Spirea add charm to any garden.
-Its size and shape make it a favorite addition to flowerbeds because it can fill in spaces with ease.
-Since it creates such thick clusters of flowers and leaves, it can add lots of color and attract many butterflies to decorative borders.
+The cheerful pastel colors of them add charm to any garden.
+Its size and shape make it a favorite addition to flowerbeds because it can easily fill spaces.
+Since it creates such thick clusters of flowers and leaves, it can add color and attract many butterflies to decorative borders.
 This plant also does very well in containers, so some people like to use it to fill a pot, planter, or window box.

-Where is the best place to plant a Pink Spiraea?
+Where is the best place to plant them?

-Pink Spiraea is an early summer flowering shrub that can feature fuchsia pink flowers which last for between four to six weeks.
+It is an early summer flowering shrub that can feature fuchsia flowers which last for between four to six weeks.
 It may bloom at any time, but with the right maintenance and deadheading, it may bloom during the summer.

-If grown correctly, Pink Spiraea may live for an average of 15-20 years or even longer.
-Without proper pruning and fertilizing, it is likely to have a short life span and dull color.
+If grown correctly, Pink Spiralea may live for an average of 15-20 years or even longer.
+However, without proper pruning and fertilizing, it is likely to have a short life span and dull color.

 Bloom Season